 The extensive use of your logo, compared to a “one time” design, like a marketing flyer, is one reason why the price of a logo becomes high.
 The reliability and longevity the logo needs to have is part of why so much research and thought has to go into its design.

 Your logo is a core visual element of your brand, and your brand is a central part of your business.
 A good brand is often the difference between a successful business, and one that never manages to take off.
 Your logo is part of a strategy that determines how you define your business.
-How it attract customers.
+How it builds trust and recognisability from your audience.
 How it set your business apart.

 To be able to do this, your logo needs to be authentic and unique.
 It needs to represent your business perfectly.
-Your logo is one of the first things that a potential customer might notice about your business.
-How much is a good first impression worth, for you?
+Your logo is one of the first things that a potential client might see.
+How much is a good first impression worth, to you?

 I had a professor at university once tell a story about an electrician who was called to fix a faulty light switch.
 The electrician came, took a look at the wiring, and after a couple of minutes, tightened one screw that fixed the problem.
 He then passed a bill for $200 to the customer who baulked. “$200 for two minutes work where all you did was tighten one screw??”
 “No,” said the electrician. “$5 for my time. $195 for knowing which screw to tighten.”